-(d) 00101 Rec.
+- (d) 00101 Rec.
 001 → 0001-0001BU (Rec.
 001 does not qualify as an OU but is a required APH database, e.g., combined OU but not APH database or added land using an existing units yield).

-(7) [See Exh.
-10 for unit numbering examples.]

-F Sections, Section Equivalents, FSA FNs.

-- (1) Sections.
+[See Sec.
+13B(4) for applicable exception code.] - (7) [See Exh.
+10 for unit numbering examples.] - F Sections, Section Equivalents, and FSA FNs. - (1) Sections.
 In regards to unit structure, a section is a unit of measure under a rectangular survey system describing a tract of land usually one mile square and usually containing approximately 640 acres. - (2) Section Equivalents.
 In some areas of some states (e.g., Illinois, Indiana, Louisiana, New Mexico, Ohio and Texas), other methods of measure (i.e., Spanish grants, railroad surveys, leagues, labors, Virginia Military Lands etc.) are employed.
-If these units of measure are legally recorded and consist of at least 640 acres, they will be considered a section equivalent.
+If these units of measure are legally identified and consist of at least 640 acres, they will be considered a section equivalent.